30 green jobs that can help fight climate change

 Pedestrian and bike lane construction

-Almost 80,000 people were employed as pest control workers in 2016, according to the Bureau of Labor Statistics.
-This job typically only requires a high school diploma and on-the-job training but controlling the spread of locusts, beetles, rootworms, and other insects is becoming vitally important to agricultural production as rising temperatures enable these pests in reproducing more rapidly and widening their ranges.
+Pest control workers typically require a high school diploma and on-the-job training.
+Controlling the spread of locusts, beetles, rootworms, and other insects is becoming vitally important to agricultural production as rising temperatures enable these pests in reproducing more rapidly and widening their ranges.
 Agricultural scientists recommend that farmers and farm policy specialists look into new pest management strategies and new, more resilient genetically modified crops.

 [Pictured: California Cotton Pest Control Board Chair Ted Sheely, in Lemoore, 2018.]